 Some came from friends old and new.
 Many are from natural materials - shells, wood, felt and a lovely poinsettia made from the scales of a gar fish.
 There are mini-collections of Santas and angels and many brass stars and snowflakes.
 A glass pickle for good luck.
 And, at the top of the tree a hand made tin and brass star.

-Each piece is lovingly placed each year and, after the first of the year, packed away in paper for protection until next year.
+Each piece is lovingly placed each year and, after the

 Now that it's up and glowing, I can enjoy it for the next three weeks and remember all those wonderful trees over the years.
 This one can join a long line of great memories.
 Let the festivities begin!